Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Abstract

 \section{Abstract}

-In the age of cloud computing, cloud users with a limited amount of storage can outsource their data to remote servers.
-The cloud servers, in lieu of monetary benefits, offer retrievability of their clients' data at any point of time.
-A client's data can be dynamic (or static) in nature depending on whether the client can (or cannot) update the uploaded data as needed.
-Secure cloud storage protocols enable a client to check the integrity of her outsourced data by auditing the data.
-In this work, we explore the possibility of constructing a secure cloud storage for dynamic data by leveraging the idea of secure network coding.
-We show that some of the secure network coding schemes can be used to construct \textit{efficient} secure cloud storage protocols for dynamic data, and we construct such a secure cloud storage protocol (DSCS I) based on a secure network coding protocol.
-To the best of our knowledge, DSCS I is the first secure cloud storage protocol for \textit{dynamic} data that is based on a secure network coding protocol and that is secure in the standard model.
-Although generic dynamic data support arbitrary insertions, deletions and modifications, \textit{append-only} data find numerous applications in the real world and have been already deployed for various log structures.
-Thus, we provide another construction of a secure cloud storage protocol (DSCS II) specific to append-only data --- that overcomes some limitations of DSCS I. We compare the asymptotic performance of DSCS I and DSCS II with that of other secure cloud storage schemes.
-Finally, we provide prototype implementations for DSCS I and DSCS II in order to evaluate their performance.
+In the age of cloud computing, cloud users with limited storage can outsource their data to remote servers.
+These servers, in lieu of monetary benefits, offer retrievability of their clients' data at any point of time.
+Secure cloud storage protocols enable a client to check integrity of outsourced data.
+In this work, we explore the possibility of constructing a secure cloud storage for dynamic data by leveraging the algorithms involved in secure network coding.
+We show that some of the secure network coding schemes can be used to construct \textit{efficient} secure cloud storage protocols for dynamic data, and we construct such a protocol (DSCS I) based on a secure network coding protocol.
+To the best of our knowledge, DSCS I is the first secure cloud storage protocol for \textit{dynamic} data constructed using secure network coding techniques which is secure in the standard model.
+Although generic dynamic data support arbitrary insertions, deletions and modifications, \textit{append-only} data find numerous applications in the real world.
+We construct another secure cloud storage protocol (DSCS II) specific to append-only data --- that overcomes some limitations of DSCS I. Finally, we provide prototype implementations for DSCS I and DSCS II in order to evaluate their performance.